 Ugandas Gregarious cheetahs

-Ugandas Gregarious cheetahs are also carnivores that feed medium size prey weighing about 23 to 56 kg.
-The prey they feed on include; antelopes, Thomson’s gazelles and reed bucks.
-Cheetahs are also stealth hunters with distinctive spotted coat that allows it to blend easily into high dry grasses.
+Uganda Gregarious cheetahs are also carnivores that feed medium size prey weighing about 23 to 56 kg.
+The prey they feed on include; antelopes, Thomson’s gazelles and reedbucks.
+Cheetahs are also stealth hunters with a distinctive spotted coat that allows it to blend easily into high dry grasses.
 However, they usually stalk their prey within 100-300, meters charge toward it and kill it by tripping it during the chase and biting its throat to suffocate it to death.
-Cheetahs are highly conscience of other animals even while resting they take turns at keeping on a look out.
+Cheetahs are highly conscience of other animals even while resting they take turns at keeping on a lookout.

 Cheetahs are active during the day.
-Adult males are sociable despite their territorial forming group called coalition.
+Adult males are sociable despite their territorial forming group called a coalition.
 Males also display territory marking behaviors using urine, faeces and craw scratches.
-While females are not territorial they may be solitary or live with their offspring home ranges.
+While females are not territorial, they may be solitary or live with their offspring home ranges.
 Breeding takes place throughout the year with a gestation period of 3 months.
 They give birth to 3 to 5 cubs.
 However, cubs usually face high mortality rate compared to other mammals.
-Weaning of the cubs occurs at 6 months.
-After weaning juveniles however form mixed sex herds.
+Weaning off the cubs occurs at six months.
+After weaning juveniles, however, form mixed-sex herds.
 Therefore, females mature between 21 to 22 months of age.